Making foamy milk without a steamer

 But does that mean you can’t have foamy milk unless you have an espresso machine?
 And what if you’re a tea-drinker, like I am?

-Fortunately, you can easily steam milk at home using nothing but a sealed microwave-safe container (say, a BPA-free cup with a lid) and a microwave.
+Fortunately, you can easily steam milk at home using nothing but a sealed microwave-safe container and a microwave.
 Simply fill the container with your milk, shake vigorously until it foams, and then immediately microwave until hot (usually less than a minute).
 The foam will solidify and remain on top as the milk heats.
 Then, carefully pour the milk so the foam floats on top of the milk and onto your coffee.
 (You can spoon the rest of the foam onto your drink if you prefer.)
 This even works with soy milk, and there’s no messy milk spray if you mess up.

 Sprinkle some cinnamon or mocha on top and you’ll have a cup of joe worthy of a barista.